Last Updated on March 15, 2022

 So, what’s the best bet?

-If you're looking for the best Wii games for 4 year olds and older, go with Mario Kart (check the latest price on Amazon).
-It's a bit more involved, but more importantly, it's much more similar to the games that their older siblings might be playing.
-It's also a great party game for you and your friends.
+If you’re looking for the best Wii games for 4 year olds and older, go with Mario Kart (check the latest price on Amazon).
+Just remember that not all versions come with a wheel so you may have to buy it separately.